darkobits/nr/README.md

 nr t.c
 ```

-More on this below.
+More on using shorthands below.

 ## Script Name Matching

 `nr` supports a matching feature that allows the user to pass a shorthand for the desired script name.
 Script names may be segmented using a dot, and the matcher will match each segment individually.
-The
-minimum number of characters you will need to provide to invoke a particular script will vary based on
-how many scripts you have defined with similar names.

-For example, if we wanted to execute a script named `build.watch`, we could call:
+For example, if we wanted to execute a script named `build.watch`, we could use any of the following:

 ```
+nr build.w
+nr bu.wa
 nr b.w
 ```

 Additionally, script name matching is case insensitive, so if we had a script named `testScript`, the
 query `testscript` would successfully match it.

+> 💡 **Protip**
+>
+> If a provided shorthand matches more than 1 script, `nr` will ask you to disambiguate by providing
+> more characters.
+What shorthands you will be able to use is therefore dependent on how similarly-named
+> your scripts are.

 ## Pre and Post Scripts